Get started

 In this section, you need to select the desired output.
 GLOSSA fits two kinds of models:

-• Native range: The model includes environmental variables and uses longitude and latitude coordinates as a spatial smoother.
+• Native range: The model includes environmental predictor variables and uses longitude and latitude coordinates as a spatial smoother.

 • Suitable habitat: The model only includes the environmental variables.